Louis0117/Quantitative_Trading_Strategy/trading_system_v2/README.md

 run python code

   there four parameters:
-  1. position size(USDT) of each asset in the investment portfolio, This strategy will generate a portfolio of 20 cryptocurrencies at once, so constructing the portfolio will require a total of $position size * 20 / leverage$ USDT.
+  1. position size (USDT) of each asset in the investment portfolio, This strategy will generate a portfolio of 20 cryptocurrencies at once, so constructing the portfolio will require a total of $position size * 20 / leverage$ USDT.
 Please ensure that you have sufficient margin to cover it.

   2. leverage size

-  3. J_value -> number of days referencing past historical data.
+  3. J_value (days) -> number of days referencing past historical data.
 Typically set to three months, six months, nine months, and twelve months.
 To convert the number of months to days, you can multiply the number of months by 30.

-  4. k_value -> portfolio holding period.
+  4. k_value (days) -> portfolio holding period.
 Typically set to three months, six months, nine months, and twelve months.
 To convert the number of months to days, you can multiply the number of months by 30.

 ```
 python long_short_v2.py 10 3 90 90